sudoPom/CS-Notes/Year-3/Functional-Programming-COMP0020/Week-1/Lambda Calculus.md

 ### How to Reduce

-A λ term that can be reduced is called a rede - "reducable expression".
-Repeatedly reducing a redex until there are no more $\beta$ redex sub terms in the λ term, then the result is in normal form.
+A λ term that can be reduced is called a redex - "reducable expression".
+Repeatedly reducing a redex until there are no more $\beta$ redex sub terms in the λ expression will result in the expression being in *normal form*.
 Not all terms have normal forms.
 A reduction strategy is the order of which you reduce a λ term, like always expanding the leftmost redex in the expression.
 If the λ calculus has been extended with constants, then there must be no more $\beta$ and $\delta$ redex subterms.

-* Normal Form
+##### Normal Form
+A term is in normal form if it cannot be beta reduced.

-	* A variable `x` is in normal form.
+All variables `x` are in normal form.

-	* `M N` is in normal form if `N` is in normal form and `M` is not an abstraction.
+`M N` is in normal form if `N` is in normal form and `M` is not an abstraction.

 ##### Head Normal Form